lyfar/awa-docs/docs/features/practice-history-reactions.md

 <FeatureSummary />

 ## Narrative
-The History of Completed Practices with Reactions gives people a reflective journal anchored in their practice sessions.
-Each entry shows the practice name, master, duration, reaction state (color-coded), optional notes, and whether the session ignited their light.
-The list groups by week with a calm timeline design so users can see streaks and shifts in how they felt.
-Filters let them drill into specific states (“Show me when I felt Grounded”) or masters.
-Exportable summaries support sharing progress with mentors or friends.

-History pulls from the Practices Reactions Base and practice completion records.
-It caches the most recent month and lazily loads older sessions.
-For each entry, the UI offers nudges—if the user recorded mostly Grounded states, they’ll see a tip to explore Energise practices.
-The interaction stays gentle: no gamification, just insights and optional sharing.

-Every state summary references the canonical names outlined in the [Reactions Taxonomy](/docs/wiki/reactions/) so history, analytics, and profile insights stay synchronised.
+History is the reflective journal for v0.2: every completed practice appears with its master, duration, colour-coded reaction, notes, and light ignition state, grouped into calm weekly sections with filters for masters or feelings.
+Export buttons let users share progress with mentors or pull a CSV for their own journaling.

+Entries stream from Practices Reactions Base plus completion logs, cache the recent month, and lazy-load older weeks.
+Suggestions gently reference the [Reactions Taxonomy](/docs/wiki/reactions/) so nudges (“Try more Energy sessions”) stay aligned with the rest of the ecosystem.

 ## Interaction
 1. User opens History via Profile View or completion screen.